nriser/flashcard-frontend/README.md

-# TicTacToe game built by Nikki Riser
+# Flashcard App built by Nikki Riser

-Link to the deployed flashcard app: https://nriser.github.io/flashcard-frontend/ Link to the flashcard API repo: https://github.com/nriser/flashcard-api Link to the deployed API: https://kiokuflashcards.herokuapp.com/
+Link to the backend API repo: https://github.com/nriser/flashcard-api Link to the frontend repo: https://github.com/nriser/flashcard-frontend Link to the deployed API: https://kiokuflashcards.herokuapp.com/ Link to the deployed flashcard app: https://nriser.github.io/flashcard-frontend/

 ## Technologies used